meilinli123/eco395m-FinalProject/README.md

 Our analysis could be enriched further by considering the following aspects:

-- **Environmental Impact Assessment**: Analyzing factors like fuel efficiency and emissions data to provide insights into the ecological footprint of popular vehicles.

 - **Competitor Analysis**: Extending the analysis to include data from competing platforms to compare pricing, popularity, and features.

 - **Seasonal Trends**: Investigating potential seasonal trends in car pricing or demand, and offering recommendations for optimal buying times.